Flydx1234/guildsup/README.md

 1. as non-registered user, I can register a new account with the site
 2. as non-registered user, I can see the list of games and Guilds
-3. as non-registered user, I can see other user's profiles
+3. as non-registered user, I can see other user's profiles (not implemented in final project)
 4. as a user, I can log in to the site
 5. as a user, I can create or join a guild
 6. as a user, I can add a game to the overall list of games
 7. as a guild member, I can see the guild members and chat in the chatroom
+8. as a guild member, I can send messages to the chat in the chatroom

 ## Research Topics